aleksiliu/QuickPoll-polling-app/README.md

 - Create polls with multiple options
 - Vote on existing polls
 - Support for multiple choice polls (select more than one option)
-- Add optional header images to polls
+- Add optional header image to polls
 - Responsive design for mobile and desktop

 ## Screenshots

 ![Create Poll Form](./screenshot1.png)
-_Create Poll Form: Users can easily create new polls with multiple options and optional header images._
+_Create Poll Form: Users can easily create new polls with multiple options and optional header image._

 ![Create Poll Form](./screenshot2.png)
 _User can add more options to the poll or delete them_